SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* Same thing in England too, after A22 replacement happened, England was always the mediator (QUOTENEEDED)
 		* The big-BOP Britons did not want to assimilate in the Indeas A19 when it is not in their intrests
 	* Good outcome for future collab: when interest is served, working with adversary is possible A2.
 Did not want to crush enemy in hopes of not hurting future collab A29.

-* This whole sherade is the best possible outcome anyways
-	* Its advantageous to do business instead of doing brute territorialism A12, which BOP prevents (sharing! balance! best interest!)
-	* power in itself can't be used to gauge international order, but bop inhibits capacity to overthrow intl order A5
+* These systems are heavily Euro-centric

 ## Defluffifying
-*Although the European balance of power does lead to frequent competitive conflict — like that between France and England — it ultimately is both naturally unavoidable and the best outcome for generally peaceful international policy*
+*Although the European balance of power does lead to frequent competitive conflict — like that between France and England — it ultimately is both naturally unavoidable and evolved to fit European power dynamics*

 * European BOP lead to frequent conflict
 * BOP is naturally unavoidable